radostinmatakov/Comprehensive-Test-Automation-Framework-Selenium-Java-API-and-Performance-Testing/README.md

-Project name - "WeAre" - a Social Network web application.
-The Social Network application enables you to:
-· Connect with people.
-· Create, comment and like posts.
+# WeAre - Social Network Web Application

+## Project Overview

-· Get a feed of the newest/most relevant posts of your connections.
+"WeAre" is a Social Network web application that facilitates connections between users.
+It allows users to create, comment, and like posts, as well as provides a feed of the newest/most relevant posts from their connections.

-Project Description:
+## Project Description

-· Verify that the delivered software meets the user requirements and is production-ready and to ensure stability by providing automated tests.
+The primary goal of this project is to verify that the delivered software meets user requirements and is production-ready.
+This is achieved through a comprehensive testing process that ensures stability and quality.

-Functional Requirements:
+## Functional Requirements

+### 1. Planning

-· Planning - preparing a plan with estimates of the time and effort needed for each activity.
+- Prepare a detailed plan with estimates for each activity involved in the testing process.

+### 2. Test Plan

-· Test Plan - desctripiton of all activities needed to verify the quality of the product.
-Follow the templates and guides covered in the materials from the lectures.
+- Create a test plan that outlines all activities required to verify the quality of the product.
+Follow templates and guides covered in the materials from the lectures.

+### 3. Test Cases

-· Test Cases - development of high-level test cases that will verify a required quality level and guarantee the customer requirements coverage(managment tool - JIRA)
+- Develop high-level test cases that ensure the required quality level and cover customer requirements.
+Utilize the management tool JIRA for test case management.

-· Execution
+### 4. Execution

+#### 4.1 Manual Testing

-  - Manual - conducting exploratory testing for the entire system and cover main functionalities and happy paths.
-Creating a coverage report that shows which cases are executed and with what result.
+- Conduct exploratory testing for the entire system, covering main functionalities and happy paths.
+- Create a coverage report that indicates which test cases were executed and their results.

+#### 4.2 Automation Testing

-  - Automation - creating automated suites that cover at least the happy paths and makeing sure to have reports of each execution so you can provide info on how many tests pass/fail.
+- Create automated test suites to cover at least the happy paths.
+- Ensure detailed reports for each execution, providing information on the number of tests that pass/fail.

+##### 4.2.1 UI Testing

-    = UI testing - Selenium Web Driver
+- Utilize Selenium Web Driver for UI testing.

+##### 4.2.2 API Testing

-    = API testing - REST Assured and Postman
+- Use REST Assured and Postman for API testing.

-· Reporting
+### 5. Reporting

+- Generate reports that summarize the testing process, including results from manual and automated testing.